hackmcgill/hackerAPI/docs/standards.md

 ### Test files

+We use [Mocha](https://mochajs.org/) with [Chai](https://www.chaijs.com/) to test our routes and services.
+These test files are located in the `tests` folder, and are named `<X>.test.js` or `<X>.spec.js`.
+It is important to test both succcess and fail cases.
+For example, testing account retrieval may include scenarios of:
+  * Failure due to authentication
+  * Failure due to authorization
+  * Failure due to the account not existing
+  * Success case for a user
+  * Success case for an admin
+The code for this example can be found in [account.test.js](../tests/account.test.js).

+We repopulate the test server before each test to ensure consistency. [setup.spec.js](../tests/setup.spec.js) contains the code for that.
+The `storeAll` and `dropAll` functions call test util functions that store and drop specific collections.
+For example, `account.test.util.js` contains the code a `storeAll` function that inserts all the test account documents into the test database.

 #### Util files and Test Database Population

 ##### Motivation

-We wanted to have a scalable way to create new entities that properly reference each other
+We wanted to have a scalable way to create new entities that properly reference each other.
+The biggest challenge lies in creating enough accounts that can be properly referenced during specific tests.

 ##### Util.js